 Ausmus, hired in November 2013 by then-president and GM Dave Dombrowski, was entering the final season of his three-year contract.

-Oct 5, 2016: Ausmus was signed back for a fourth year as the Tigers' manager
+Oct 5, 2016: Ausmus was signed back for a fourth year as the Tigers' manager.
+The team picked up the option for the final season on his original contract.

 "Brad was instrumental in leading the team through adversity and with the development of our younger players, particularly the young starting pitchers," said general manager Al Avila.
 "The team improved from last season, and under the leadership of Brad and his coaching staff, the ballclub kept fighting and remained in contention for the postseason.
 Moving forward, we want to build off that progress."